C.A. Rentistas

 Club Atlético Rentistas, known simply as Rentistas is a Uruguayan professional football club based in Cerrito de la Victoria, Montevideo.
 Founded in 1933, the club competes in the Uruguayan Segunda División.

 History

-In 1971, Rentistas was the first team of the neighbourhood (barrio) Cerrito de la Victoria that achieved promotion to the Uruguayan first division.
+In 1971, Rentistas was the first team of the neighbourhood (barrio) Cerrito that achieved promotion to the Uruguayan first division.
 They remained there until 1980.
 Rentistas returned to the first division on three other occasions (1989–92, 1997–01, 2004–07).

 In 1998 Rentistas inaugurated their new stadium, Complejo Rentistas.
 The club finished second in the Clausura and qualified for the CONMEBOL Cup 1999.

 Controversies

 Rentistas is known for their involvement in third-party ownership.
 The transfer fee of Hulk was channeled through the club.

 Rivalries

 The neighbourhood has two sports clubs, who share a large rivalry; the Clásico del Cerrito is contested with CS Cerrito.